-- For fishing fans, there’s a lot of history at the Hawaiian International Bill-Fishing Tournament; it was established just two days after Hawaii became a state over 50 years ago!
+- For fishing fans, there’s a lot of history at the Hawaiian International Bill-Fishing Tournament; it was established just two days after Hawaii became a state in 1959.

 - Hawaii Volcanoes National Park Cultural Festival is a free event held at the famed Volcanoes National Park with traditional performers, music, food, and drinks.